| Description:

 through freight rates of pay are set forth in Appendix 1.

-other than standard shall be increased effective January 1, 1974 by 4.0%,
+(x) Other than standard rates: (a) Existing basic daily and mileage rates of payother than standard shall be increased effective January 1, 1974 by 4.0%,

 computed and applied in the same manner as the standard rates were determined.

-and yard service, and 4¢ per mile for miles in excess of 100 in freight service,
+(b) The differential of $4.00 per basic day in freightand yard service, and 4¢ per mile for miles in excess of 100 in freight service,

 will be maintained for engineers working without firemen on locomotives